isomerpages/mlaw-lab/_legal-services/How do I Apply?/how-do-i-apply-for-legal-aid.md

 ---
-title: 'How do I apply for legal aid?'
+title: How do I apply for legal aid?
 permalink: /legal-services/how-do-i-apply-for-legal-aid/
-breadcrumb: 'How do I apply for LAB''s services?'
+breadcrumb: How do I apply for LAB's services?
-third_nav_title: 'How do I Apply?'
+third_nav_title: How do I Apply?
 ---
 ## How do I apply for LAB's Services?

 **1. Overview of LAB's Application Process for Legal Aid and Assistance**<br>